tadano13/youtube-playlist-video-downloader/README.md

 8. You can get playlist code in url when you open a playlist it will look like the example given below
    ![playlist_id](./images/s5.png)<br>

-9. You can get video id of video as shown below
+9. You can get video id of video as shown below<br>
     ![video_id](./images/s6.png)
    - Or you can check this video which can help you finnding it. https://youtu.be/liJVSwOiiwg?si=KeSMQ5HYjpc7O_5i